-(ii) Any tender or exchange offer, merger or other business combination, sale of assets or any combination of the foregoing transactions, and the Company is not the surviving corporation.

-(iii) A liquidation of the Company.

-(k) Code.
-The Internal Revenue Code of 1986, as amended.

-(1) Committee.
-The Compensation Committee of the Board of Directors.
-All of the Committee members shall be "Non-Employee Directors" as defined in Rule 16b-3 under the Act or any similar or successor rule.

-(m) Consultant.
-A person rendering services to the Company who is not an "employee" for purposes of employment tax withholding under the Code.

-(n) Corporate Change.
-A consolidation, merger, dissolution or liquidation of the Company, or a sale or distribution of assets or stock (other than in the ordinary course of business) of the Company; provided that, unless the Committee determines otherwise, a Corporate Change shall only be considered to have occurred with respect to Participants whose business unit is affected by the Corporate Change.

-(o) Date of Grant.
-The date as of which an Award is made by the Committee.

-(p) Disability or Disabled.
+- (ii) Any tender or exchange offer, merger or other business combination, sale of assets or any combination of the foregoing transactions, and the Company is not the surviving corporation; and - (iii) A liquidation of the Company. - (i) Code.
+The Internal Revenue Code of 1986, as amended. - (j) Committee.
+The Committee appointed to administer the Plan pursuant to Plan Section 14.
+All of the Committee members shall be "Non-Employee Directors" as defined in Rule 16b-3 under the Act or any similar or successor rule. - (k) Company.
+Commonwealth Biotechnologies, Inc. - (1) Company Stock.
+Common stock of the Company.
+In the event of a change in the capital structure of the Company (as provided in Section 12 below), the shares resulting from such a change shall be deemed to be Company Stock within the meaning of the Plan. - (m) Consultant.
+A person rendering services to the Company who is not an "employee" for purposes of employment tax withholding under the Code. - (n) Corporate Change.
+A consolidation, merger, dissolution or liquidation of the Company, or a sale or distribution of assets or stock (other than in the ordinary course of business) of the Company; provided that, unless the Committee determines otherwise, a Corporate Change shall only be considered to have occurred with respect to Participants whose business unit is affected by the Corporate Change. - (o) Date of Grant.
+The date as of which an Award is made by the Committee. - (p) Disability or Disabled.
 As to an Incentive Stock Option, a Disability within the meaning of Code Section 22(e)(3).
-As to all other Incentive Awards, the Committee shall determine whether a Disability exists and such determination shall be conclusive.

-(q) Fair Market Value.

-(i) If the Company Stock is traded on an exchange, the average of the highest and lowest registered sales prices of the Company Stock on the exchange on which the Company Stock generally has the greatest trading volume, or

-(ii) If the Company Stock is traded in the over-the-counter market, the average between the closing bid and asked prices as reported by NASDAQ.

-(iii) If Shares of Company Stock are not publicly traded, the Fair Market Value shall be determined by the Committee using any reasonable method in good faith.
+As to all other Incentive Awards, the Committee shall determine whether a Disability exists and such determination shall be conclusive. - (q) Fair Market Value. - (i) If Company Stock is traded on a national securities exchange or the Nasdaq Stock Market, the average of the highest and lowest registered sales prices of Company Stock on such exchange or the Nasdaq Stock Market; - (ii) If Company Stock is traded in the over-the-counter market, the average between the closing bid and asked prices as reported by the Nasdaq Stock Market; or - (iii) If shares of Company Stock are not publicly traded, the Fair Market Value shall be determined by the Committee using any reasonable method in good faith.

-(iv) Fair Market Value shall be determined as of the applicable date specified in the Plan or, if there if are no trades on such date, the value shall be determined as of the last preceding day on which the Company Stock is traded.
+Fair Market Value shall be determined as of the applicable date specified in the Plan or, if there are no trades on such date, the value shall be determined as of the last preceding day on which Company Stock is traded.